-IMPORTANT: you must plug in the USB Foot Pedal before starting Transcriber 9.
+IMPORTANT: you must plug in the USB Foot Pedal before starting Transcriber 10.
 It may take a few seconds for the USB device to register with the operating system.
 If for some reason the USB Foot Pedal does not appear to be working after it has been plugged in, go to the Edit/Preferences dialog.
 In the Foot Pedal tab, click the Test X-keys Foot Pedal button to make sure it is working correctly.

-Using SoniClear Cloud for Transcribing
+Using SoniClear Cloud for Transcribing and Summarizing

-The SoniClear Cloud transcription service makes it easy to convert recordings from voice recordings to text automatically.
-All SoniClear products have support for transcription integrated into the software.
+The SoniClear Cloud Transcription Service makes it easy to convert recordings from voice recordings to text automatically.
+All SoniClear products have support for SoniClear Cloud Transcription integrated into the software.
+When purchasing a SoniClear product you will receive a SoniClear Cloud account number.
+That number will be requested the first time you start the software and can also be updated in the Edit/Preferences/Cloud dialog tab.

-The SoniClear Cloud system uses AI technology is able to recognize a wide variety of voice types, accents, dialects, without the need for training.
+The SoniClear Cloud system uses AI technology to recognize a wide variety of voice types, accents, and dialects, without the need for training.
 In addition, the automated transcription process can switch between multiple people speaking in the recording, making it effective for creating transcripts of meetings and legal proceedings.